Packaging Features That Are Important to Consumers

 3. Instructions and Directions

-Considerate packaging design informs consumers how to correctly use the product for best results.
+Considerate packaging design informs consumers how to correctly use the product for best results, especially if the product poses any potential danger to consumers. .
 As the manufacturer, you want to ensure your customers have a smooth, pleasant experience with your product.
 Printed instructions or directions on the product packaging are a must-have feature for consumers.

 Here are some guidelines you may want to include in the package’s instructions, depending on the type of product: